decred/dcrdocs/docs/faq/proof-of-stake/voting-tickets.md

 #### 6. What happens if a ticket I have missed a vote?

-Your wallet will automatically revoke the ticket in the block after it is missed[^13912], so you get them back just after they were missed as immature funds (that means they will not be spendable for 256 blocks when they mature).
+When using dcrwallet, your wallet will automatically revoke the ticket in the block after it is missed[^13912], so you get them back just after they were missed as immature funds (that means they will not be spendable for 256 blocks when they mature).
+If you stake tickets with the GUI wallet Decrediton, you will need to click "Revoke Ticket" after the ticket is missed.

 For example: